hpe-dev-incubator/hpe-dev-portal/content/blog/exposing-an-application-using-ingress-and-tls-termination-on-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 B﻿efore start accessing the deployed Nginx applications, you need set up the domain and the subdomain name resolution.
 For the sample domain name *nginx.example.com*, and its subdomains, *blue.nginx.example.com* and *green.nginx.example.com*, the workstation host file has been used for DNS resolution.

-Type the following commands to check this is done correctly:
+Type the following commands to check that this is done correctly:

 ```shell
 $ host nginx.example.com